kuper0201/RL_Self_Driving/README.md

 ## About the Project

 A project to train a reinforcement learning model for lane-following driving.
-This serves as a foundation for high-level autonomous driving, and through various attempts, we expect to achieve a more advanced implementation of autonomous driving.
+This serves as a foundation for high-level autonomous driving, and through various attempts, I expect to achieve a more advanced implementation of autonomous driving.

 ## Preview